darron-haworth/JsonApiCoreBooksSample/ReadMe.md

 # JsonApiCoreBooksSample

-The purpose of this project is to give a sense for how well I am able to get started building REST APIs using .Net Core and JSONAPI .Net Core framework while following the JSONAPI specification.
+The purpose of this project is to give a sense for how well I am able to get started building REST APIs using .Net Core and [JSON API .Net Core](https://json-api-dotnet.github.io/JsonApiDotNetCore/) framework while following the JSONAPI specification.

 I haven't yet had explicit .NET Core experience so this is a great opportunity for me to get my feet wet and demonstrate my abilty to complete a basic set of api tasks.